webkom/nyitrondheim/Readme.md

 $ make
 ```

+The project also relies on [gm](https://github.com/aheckmann/gm), which means you'll have to have either GraphicsMagick or ImageMagick installed for everything to work correctly.

 Bower can be installed via `npm install -g bower`.

 When the installation has finished, you can run